 How to hitchhike in Iceland?

-It’s very easy and simple.
-You just need to stand at one side, shake your hand and show a thump up.
-It took me less than 5 minutes to get a car there, and the experience was very nice.
-A
+It’s very easy.
+You need to stand at one side, shake your hand and show a thump up.
+It took me less than 5 minutes to get a car there, and the experience was memorable.

 Reykjavík also has several iconic houses, buildings, and areas.
-If you’re into photography or just simply want to have some Instagrammable pictures, you should check out the center of the city.
+If you’re into photography or want to have some Instagrammable pictures, you should check out the center of the city.

 Also, there are several tours from that you can do from Reykjavik as well, from Golden Circle tour to South of Iceland in one day.